Mikomijie/mindforge/README.md

 ## 🎨 Design Philosophy

-MindForge uses a calming, academic color palette inspired by nature:
+StudyPadi uses a calming, academic color palette inspired by nature:
 - Soft sage greens for focus and growth
 - Warm neutral backgrounds for comfort
 - Clear contrast for readability